Code-Crash/jira-rocket/README.md

 # jira-rocket README

-This is the README for your extension "jira-rocket".
-After writing up a brief description, we recommend including the following sections.
+This exntention is to handle the your Jira account from Visual Studio code.

 ## TODO

-* Ask user for Email and password or auth token (https://id.atlassian.com/manage/api-tokens)
+- [x] Ask for Email/Password/URL, it also support [token](https://id.atlassian.com/manage/api-tokens).
+- [x] Authenticate credentials with Atlassian Jira Account.
-* Store the Credentials in keychain.
+- [x] Store the Credentials in keychain (in base65 format) [Dock link](https://developer.atlassian.com/server/jira/platform/basic-authentication/)
-* Check if authentication is valid.
-* Fetch all the tasks for the user or decide the feature to be build :P
+- [ ] User can see the issue list.
+- [ ] User can add the issue.
+- [ ] User can add/track issue estimate.
+- [ ] User can change the issue status.
+- [ ] User can comment on the issue
+- [ ] Update Read Me. :P

 ## Features